 Hope spurred me on.
 I scraped a wooden spoon across the surface to excavate the non-moldy culture dwelling below like a scientist extracting a core sample.
 All I needed was a teaspoon to learn its fate.

 Dead or dormant sourdough starter?

 I had spooned the clean culture– was there a vestige of life in it?–into a pint mason jar when Molly and Cece raced into the kitchen to “help” me.
-All three of us took turns stirring in warm water and bread flour (not very fresh, I realized since I’ve done no bread baking in recent memory).
+All three of us took turns stirring in warm water and bread flour.
 I stirred with extra vigor to bring oxygen to those yeasts as needy as patients on life support.